nhaancs/go-algorithms/1-binary-search/binary-search.md

 # Binary Search

 ## Definition
 Binary search is an algorithm; its input is a sorted list of elements.
 If an element you’re looking for is in that list, binary search returns the position where it’s located.
-Otherwise, binary search returns null.
+Otherwise, binary search returns -1.

 ## Example
 - Phonebook lookup